 33 Naphtali did not drive out the inhabitants of Beth Shemesh, nor the inhabitants of Beth Anath; but he lived among the Canaanites, the inhabitants of the land.
 Nevertheless the inhabitants of Beth Shemesh and of Beth Anath became subject to forced labor.

-34 The Amorites forced the children of Dan into the hill country, for they would not allow them to come down to the valley; 35 but the Amorites would dwell in Mount Heres, in Aijalon, and in Shaalbim.
-Yet the hand of the house of Joseph prevailed, so that they became subject to forced labor.
+34 The Amorites forced the descendants of Dan into the hill country, for they would not allow them to come down to the valley; 35 but the Amorites would dwell in Mount Heres, in Aijalon, and in Shaalbim.
+Yet the hand of the house of Joseph prevailed, so that the Amorites became subject to forced labor.
 36 The border of the Amorites was from the ascent of Akrabbim, from the rock, and upward.

 The Lesson of the Fig Tree

-29 He told them a parable.
+29 Jesus told them a parable.
 “See the fig tree and all the trees.
-30 When they are already budding, you see it and know by your own selves that the summer is already near.
-31 Even so you also, when you see these things happening, know that the Kingdom of God is near.
+30 When they are already budding, you see it and know yourselves that summer is already near.
+31 Just the same, when you see these things happening, know that the Kingdom of God is near.
 32 Most certainly I tell you, this generation will not pass away until all things are accomplished.
 33 Heaven and earth will pass away, but my words will by no means pass away.

 37 Every day Jesus was teaching in the temple, and every night he would go out and spend the night on the mountain that is called Olivet.
 38 All the people came early in the morning to him in the temple to hear him.